morganmayday/tayen-core/archetypes/arcanist/occultist.md

 ### Occult Readings
 A first-level occultist, when they first encounter a magical or otherwise supernatural phenomenon, rolls to _recall occult lore_ about it.
 They can ask an additional question when they do this, even if they fail the check.

-Additionally, an occultist who _recalls occult lore_ can also choose to ask the following free question.
+Additionally, an occultist who _recalls occult lore_ can also choose to ask the following free question of the Spinner.
 Doing so will not necessarily have positive effects, but it may make interesting things happen.

--- When I have seen this in nightmares, what were those nightmares like?
+-- What was the nightmare I first met this thing in?